RCOSDP/weko/docs/deploymentguide/services.rst

 In this documentation we will provide you an overview of the different services needed to run invenio.
 We will explain what are their roles in the global architecture, and why they have been selected.

-Invenio 3 has been designed to be highly scalable, low latency, and fast, therefore all the underlying services need to be respecting the same goals.
+WEKO3 3 has been designed to be highly scalable, low latency, and fast, therefore all the underlying services need to be respecting the same goals.

 Here is an overview of the system:

 ..
     digraph {
         {
         "PostgreSQL" [shape ="cylinder"];